-- Insert yellow end of the application stick into used wax guard in hearing aid. - Pull outward on stick to remove used wax guard. - Use opposite end of stick to firmly insert clean wax guard into hearing aid. - Pull outward to remove stick and discard.
+- Insert empty end of the application stick straight into used wax guard in hearing aid. - Pull straight out (do not twist) on stick to remove used wax guard. - Use opposite end of stick to firmly insert clean wax guard straight into hearing aid. - 4.
+Pull straight out (do not twist) to remove stick and discard.